rakugoteam/gdscript-docs-maker/README.md

 python -m pip install gdscript_docs_maker
 ```

-Although to use the shell script that simplifies creating the reference, `generate_reference`, you need to clone this repository.
-More on that below.

-## Getting Started
+## Getting Started ##

-In this section, you will learn to use the program to generate a code reference quickly.
+In this section, we're showing you how to use the program to generate a code reference quickly.

-This involves two steps.
 You need to:

 1. Write docstrings inside your GDScript code.
 2. Use one of the shell programs that ships with this add-on.

-### Writing your code reference
+### Writing your code reference ###

-Docstring or doc-comments in GDScript don't have any special markup.

-You can document classes, properties, and functions with comment blocks placed on the line before their definition:
+Document properties and functions with comment blocks placed on the line before their definition:

 ```gdscript
 # A linear and angular amount of acceleration.